Amara-ops/policy-runtime-ts/README.md

 - "Function" means a 4‑byte selector across all contracts. max_calls_per_function_h1 or max_calls_per_function_d1 limits total requests for that selector per hour/day, globally.

 ## Human amounts and denominations
-- Any monetary cap written as a per‑denomination map uses human strings and is normalized to base units at load time.
-- Top‑level cap strings (without a map) are treated as base units for backward compatibility.
+- Any monetary cap written as a per‑denomination map uses human strings.
+The runtime converts using registry decimals; top‑level cap strings (without a map) are treated as base units for backward compatibility.
 - Intent.amount_human follows the same decimals; precision beyond decimals is rejected.

 ## Use with the Policy Linter